 Boise, ID 83705

-Personal photographs, taken outside of work hours, will need to be accompanied by a photo release form.
+Permissions for use of personal photographs, taken outside of work hours, must accompany photos.
 Only send copies/duplicates of photos and documentation; information will not be returned to the owner.
 This is an ongoing project, so as you come across items of interest, they will be accepted now as well as in the future.
 Thank you in advance for assisting us with the collection and documentation of NPS structural fire history.